LEARNER PRIVACY NOTICE

 1 THE AA AND OUR DATA PROTECTION OFFICER (DPO)1.1 We are the AA.
 Our main address is Fanum House, Basing View, Basingstoke, Hampshire, RG21 4EA.
 The data controller of our driving lessons products is the Automobile Association Automobile Association Developments Limited (trading as AA Driving School and BSM Driving School).
 We have a Data Protection Officer who you can contact by using the contact details below.

 2 PERSONAL DATA WE HOLD AND USE2.1 We use several different types of information about you, policyholders and beneficiaries.
-Below we have set out the types of information we.
+Below we have set out the types of information we collect, hold and use.
 If you hold another AA product or service (such as Breakdown), you should also read the privacy notice for those products or services to understand what other data we might hold:

 (a) personal and contact details, your date of birth, gender and/or age;